Wednesday, October 11, 2017

 3. Breast cancer is second only to skin cancer as the most commonly diagnosed cancer in women worldwide.

-4. Breast cancer is the second leading cause of death among women after lung cancer (early detection is important).
+4. Breast cancer is the second leading cause of death among women after lung cancer (which my mother has also had - early detection is important).

 5. Hormone replacement therapy after menopause can lead to a higher risk of breast cancer.